 English Language students go on to take a variety of degree courses, including English Language and Linguistics, Journalism, Education and Creative Writing.
 This subject can lead to journalism, PR, teaching, law, speech therapy and any other career where the ability to communicate and use language effectively is valued.

+Our popular Creative Writing enrichment class meets weekly and has produced prize-winning and published writers.
+It is open to anyone interested in creative work.
 Course trips have involved taster days at local universities and visits to the British Library and Dr Johnson’s house for language change.